gotchoices/MyCHIPs/doc/learn-users.md

 to be private unless and until the owner chooses to make them known.

 ### CHIP Addresses
-On the MyCHIPS network, entities (people and companies) are referred to by a CHIP Identifier (CID) which can best be thought of as a unique username on their host system.
+On the MyCHIPS network, entities (people and companies) can be referred to by a CHIP User Identifier (CUID) which can best be thought of as a unique username on their host system.
 It s analogous to the first part of an email address--the part prior to the '@' symbol.

-In most cases, the CID will be combined with an agent ID (or just "agent") that represents the public key of a server process that handles business on behalf of the MyCHIPs user.
+The CUID is combined with an agent ID (or just "agent") that represents the public key of a server process that handles business on behalf of the MyCHIPs user.
+This agent address is similar to a CID as used in a [Distributed Hash Table](https://en.wikipedia.org/wiki/Distributed_hash_table).

+In situations where an agent handles business for only a single user, the CUID may be omitted.

-Together, the CID and agent form a basic CHIP Address (CHAD) normally presented like this:
+Together, the CUID and agent form a basic CHIP Address (CHAD) normally presented like this:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
+  6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE		(single-user site)
 ```
 Note: the term "agent" is used here in a different context than the [agent-based model](sim-agent.md) that is used as part of the simulation environment